 We put the Shimano 105 groupset through its paces over more than 1,000 winter miles to see if it was up to scratch, and were very impressed

 When 11-speed groupsets first made an appearance, the reaction to them was reminiscent of the arrival of 10-speed: plenty of frowning and sucking through teeth followed by barbed comments on chain angles and the subsequent negative effect on component life.

-Since journalists first clicked their way through a 9000 series 11-speed Dura-Ace block more than two years ago, we’ve come to accept that 11-speed drivetrains are the norm, while snapped chains are not.
+Since journalists first clicked their way through a 9000 series 11-speed Dura-Ace way back in 2012, we’ve come to accept that 11-speed drivetrains are the norm, while snapped chains are not.
 The lesson being, the smaller jump between sprocket sizes is actually a worthwhile advantage.

 The trickle-down effect has already proved successful through the excellent Ultegra 6800 groupset and, as time rolls on, we’ve discovered that both its functionality and its reliability can be taken for granted.

 Now it’s the turn of the Shimano 105 groupset, which is widely considered the entry point to the Japanese firm’s ‘proper’ groupsets.
-The most obvious visual connection to the 2012 Dura-Ace update is without doubt the sculpted heart of the groupset, the four-arm chainset.
+The most obvious visual connection to the higher models in the Shimano range is the sculpted heart of the groupset, the four-arm chainset.
 This not only looks the business, but also gives owners the option of replacing rings without the need to change the whole chainset.

 Find the right groupset for you